Brndon/BashLimit/README.md

 # AWSLimitCheck
 LimitCheck.sh is a simple bash script to programmatically poll the Trusted Advisor resource limit checks.
-If any of your limits are found to be in Warning (i.e. "Yellow" or "Red") the script to publish a message to the SNS topic ARN provided.
+If any of your limits are found to be in Warning (i.e. "Yellow" or "Red") the script will publish a message to the SNS topic ARN provided.

 Instructions: